gesiscss/Wikipedia-Politician-Network/README.md

 Inside of this notebook, efficiency, which was previously calculated using the graph_tool iplementation is transformed into a dictionary and then added to the networkx graphs.

+### network_size.ipynb

+Plots - network size and ratio are produced with codes from this notebook